Skip to content

 5. Sounding reports what mattered

-When a trial fails, the output should help you understand the failure quickly:
+When a trial fails, the output should identify:

 • which world was loaded